MatthewOscar/and101-lab1-starter/README.md

 ## Summary

-**Android Treasure Hunt!** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.
+**Android Treasure Hunt!** is an android app that recreates the common "Hello, World!".
+Find clues disguised as characters in surrounding brackets [Char] and unscramble the word to locate the treasure.

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: **🏴‍☠️🗺️🏆**

 ## Application Features